nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

-**`Main`** has two classes called [`Main`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
+**`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103-F09-2/tp/blob/master/src/main/java/seedu/pivot/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103-F09-2/tp/blob/master/src/main/java/seedu/pivot/MainApp.java).
 It is responsible for,
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

-The rest of the App consists of four components.
+The rest of the App consists of five components.

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.
 * [**`Model`**](#model-component): Holds the data of the App in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.
+* [**`State`**](#state-component): Holds the states of the App while the app is active.

 Each of the four components,

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

+However, for state component, it is managed by a StateManager class which provides access to the state of the App.

 For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.